RP 208 #1. BECAUSE GOD SANCTIFIED THE SEVENTH DAY SABBATH

 8 Remember the Sabbath day, to keep it holy.

-9 Six days you shall labour, and do all your work:
+9 Six days you shall labor, and do all your work:

-10 But the seventh day is the Sabbath of the LORD your God; in it you shall not do any work, you, nor your son, nor your daughter, your manservant, nor your maidservant, nor your cattle, nor your foreigner who is within your gates:
+10 But the seventh day is the Sabbath of Yahweh your God; in it you shall not do any work, you, nor your son, nor your daughter, your manservant, nor your maidservant, nor your cattle, nor your foreigner who is within your gates:

-11 For in six days the LORD made heaven and earth, the sea, and all that is in them, and rested on the seventh day: therefore the LORD blessed the Sabbath day, and hallowed it.
+11 For in six days Yahweh made heaven and earth, the sea, and all that is in them, and rested on the seventh day: therefore Yahweh blessed the Sabbath day, and hallowed it.

 Note: When Jesus was teaching people about divorce, he pointed them back to the beginning of creation in order to explain how things should be (Matthew 19:8; Mark 10:6), and when Paul would not permit a woman (or wife) to teach, he pointed them back to the beginning of creation in order to show them why (1 Timothy 2:11-14).
 Here, as regards the seventh day, we can also look back to the time of creation to see how it was in the beginning.
-After his work of creation, when God rested on the seventh day, "God blessed the seventh day, and sanctified it:" (Genesis 2:3).
-When God spoke about this event as he gave the ten commandments, he said, "the LORD blessed the Sabbath day, and hallowed it."
-(Exodus 20:11).
+After his work of creation, when God rested on the seventh day, "God blessed the seventh day, and sanctified it" (Genesis 2:3).
+When God spoke about this event as he gave the ten commandments, he said, "Yahweh blessed the Sabbath day, and hallowed it" (Exodus 20:11).
 The verb translated "sanctified" (Genesis 2:3) (Hb. קָדַשׁ , Htr. qādash) is the same verb translated "hallowed" (Exodus 20:11), but notice that in God's spoken version, he says that he blessed "the Sabbath day".
-So the Sabbath must have existed since the creation, and this is why the seventh day is called, "the Sabbath of the LORD your God:" (Exodus 20:10; Deuteronomy 5:14).
-God even refers to the Sabbath day as, "my holy day;" (Isaiah 58:13), and "the holy Sabbath to the LORD:" (Exodus 16:23).
+So the Sabbath must have existed since the creation, and this is why the seventh day is called, "the Sabbath of Yahweh your God" (Exodus 20:10; Deuteronomy 5:14).
+God even refers to the Sabbath day as, "my holy day" (Isaiah 58:13), and "the holy Sabbath to Yahweh" (Exodus 16:23).
 Has anything changed concerning this?
 No, because God has said the he will not alter what he has said (Psalm 89:34), so the Sabbath must still be his holy day.
-No again, because "whatever God does, it shall be for ever: nothing can be put to it, nor anything taken from it:" (Ecclesiastes 3:14).
+No again, because "whatever God does, it shall be for ever: nothing can be put to it, nor anything taken from it" (Ecclesiastes 3:14).
 God doesn't change (Malachi 3:6; James 1:17), so as far as he is concerned, the seventh day is still blessed and sanctified by him.
-If our heart is filled with love, which fulfils the law (See #1.25), then it would be full of God, because, "God is love."
-(1 John 4:8; 4:16), and we would keep the seventh day holy, just as he did.
+If our heart is filled with love, which fulfils the law (See #1.25), then it would be full of God, because, "God is love" (1 John 4:8; 4:16), and we would keep the seventh day holy, just as he did.
 He gave us an example right back there at the beginning.
-Jesus told us to be like God when he said, "You be therefore perfect, even as your father which is in heaven is perfect."
-(Matthew 5:48), and showed us the principle that people do the deeds of their father:
+Jesus told us to be like God when he said, "You be therefore perfect, even as your father who is in heaven is perfect" (Matthew 5:48), and showed us the principle that people do the deeds of their father:

 (John 8:39) "If you were Abraham's children, you would do the works of Abraham."